LatticeQCD/SIMULATeQCD/README.md

 ## How to Build

 There are two possible ways to build SIMULATeQCD.
-If you are running somewhere where you have superuser privileges, we recommend that you use the [container build](#compile-using-container).
+If you are running on your own laptop or desktop and have an NVIDIA GPU, we recommend that you use the [container build](#compile-using-container).
 The container will automatically grab all software you need.
-If you don't have superuser privileges, you will have to [compile manually](#compile-manually) and ensure that all needed software already exists on the system you're using.
+If you are running on an HPC system or want to use AMD, we recommmend you [compile manually](#compile-manually) and ensure that all needed software already exists on the system you're using.
 This README attempts to give a succinct overview of how to build and use SIMULATeQCD.
 If you run into problems building, first please have a look at the [Getting Started](https://latticeqcd.github.io/SIMULATeQCD/01_gettingStarted/gettingStarted.html) section of the documentation.